Transit Tips and Directions to Atlanta Destinations

 How to Ride MARTA Trains

 MARTA, or the Metropolitan Atlanta Rapid Transit Authority, is one of the easiest rail systems to use.
-There are only four main rail lines: red and gold (north/south) and blue and green (east/west) and the fare is the same no matter how far you travel.
-To get started with riding the trains, view the video above and see the tips below.
+There are only four rail lines: red and gold (north/south) and blue and green (east/west).
+Plus, the fare is the same no matter how far you travel.
+To learn how to ride the trains, view the video above and see the tips below.

 First, start your trip at a MARTA rail station.
 You can walk to a station, drive and park, have someone drop you off or take a bus (almost all bus routes connect to one or more stations).

-Once you get to a rail station, look for a Breeze Card vending machine.
-You can use cash or credit card to purchase a train fare.
+Look for Breeze Card vending machines in all MARTA train stations to purchase fare.
+You can use cash or credit card.
 Choose from one-way trips or day passes.
 Riders should always purchase a roundtrip fare unless only a one-way trip is needed.
 Children under 46″ ride free (limit two children per paying adult).
 See MARTA Fares for more information.

-Tap your card on the blue circle to the right of a fare gate to enter.
+Once you have a Breeze Card or ticket, tap your card on the blue circle to the right of a fare gate to enter.
 It will beep and open.
-There is one extra wide gate available at every station, which can be used by families with children under 46″ and people with wheelchairs, bikes, strollers or luggage.
+There is one extra wide gate available at every station, which can be used by families with children and commuters with wheelchairs, bikes, strollers or luggage.

-Airport – South North Springs/Doraville – North Decatur, Indian Creek – East Georgia Dome/GWCC/Philips Arena/CNN – West
+Airport – South North Springs/Doraville – North Decatur, Indian Creek – East H.E.
+Holmes, Bankhead – West

 Board the train when it arrives, paying attention to the destination marked on the train and announcements made by the train operator.
 Keep in mind that two different trains may share the same tracks.

-After exiting the train at your destination, you will need to tap your Breeze Card again for the fare gate to open.
+After exiting the train at your destination station, tap your Breeze Card again to open the fare gates.
 Tapping your card when you exit also puts a free transfer to a bus on your card.